Though None Go with Me: Plot

 When they return from their honeymoon, Elizabeth receives a letter from Ben who writes that he wasn't killed but has been a prisoner-of-war and will soon be home.
-She tells Will who is heartbroken and asks her whether she will stay with him out of loyalty or does he have her heart?
+She tells Will, who is heartbroken and asks her whether she will stay with him out of loyalty or does Ben have her heart?
 She declares her love for Will and does not intend to leave him.

-When Ben comes home, they embrace and she tells him that she was told he was dead and that she married Will.
+When Ben comes home, he and Elizabeth embrace, but she tells him that she was told he was dead and that she married Will.
 He is crushed, but asks her to write him to tell her what's happening in her life.

-Will and Elizabeth have many happy years together and are blessed with a son.
+Will and Elizabeth have many happy years together and have a son.
 Their son marries and his wife bears him a daughter, but their son and his wife are killed in a car accident on the way home from a Christmas party, leaving their daughter to be raised by her grandparents; Will and Elizabeth.
 At this point, Elizabeth becomes angry at God, asking Him why He keeps taking away everyone that she loves - her parents, her first love, and now her son.

 Will eventually dies of brain disease after 40+ years of marriage.
 Not long after that, her best friend Fran hosts a party to thank her for 50 years of service to the community.
 Many people tell stories of how she impacted their lives and she is deeply touched.
 One of the attendees at the party is Ben...